Why is my mulch drainage problems

 Frequently Asked Questions

-Coarse, chunky mulches like wood chips or bark nuggets tend to be better for drainage than finer mulches like shredded leaves or pine needles.
+Coarser, more porous mulch types like pine bark or wood chips tend to have better drainage than finer mulches like shredded leaves.

 Connect with certified professionals in your area